cutting-edge-visionaries/cutting-edge-visionaries.github.io/_posts/2019-4-10-CEV-yantrika.md

 author: Priyansh Acharya
 ---

-## Intro

-**CEV|Yantrika** is a team of tech enthusiasts, keen to know and learn techniques & technology used in the fields of computer and electronics.
+**CEV Yantrika** is a team of tech enthusiasts, keen to know and learn techniques & technology used in the fields of computer and electronics.

-*Have a look at what we work on, and discuss for great good:*
+*Have a look after the form to find out what we discuss for great good:*

+## Apply at CEV Yantrika

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSddfLfqiAoybZKuG4B2pHeuhx73TQM1-qW_eMEKFS04rLcuPg/viewform?embedded=true" width="720" height="1450" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

+## Details

 ### 1. Development